AgoraIO-Community/agora-convoai-dify-plugin/convoai/README.md

 #### Usage

-Once you finish the configuration, in the endpoint you may find the api endpoint like following:
+Once you finish the configuration, you'll fnd the APl in the endpoint as follows:

 `https://qv90***.ai-plugin.io/convoai-web/<file>`

 Replace `<file>` with `index.html`,

-Then you may navigate to following url to access the integrated Conversational AI web page.
+Then you may navigate to the following URL to access the integrated Conversational Al web page.

 `https://qv90***.ai-plugin.io/convoai-web/index.html`